mborgerson/angr-megatest/README.md

 Each line should look like:
 ```
-./download.sh s/sssd/sssd-dbus-dbgsym_1.15.0-3+deb9u1_ppc64el.deb #sssd-dbus-ppc64el.deb
+./process_package.sh s/sssd/sssd-dbus-dbgsym_1.15.0-3+deb9u1_ppc64el.deb #sssd-dbus-ppc64el.deb
 ```

 Running the experiment
 ----------------------
-The `list` file contains invocations of the `download.sh` script for the set of packages.
+The `list` file contains invocations of the `process_package.sh` script for the set of packages.

-The `download.sh` script does the processing for a single package.
-It will download the package and corresponding debug symbols package from the Debian repository, extract the packages, discover any executable files, then attempt to do an analysis via `process.py` on each executable.
+The `process_package.sh` script does the processing for a single package.
+It will download the package and corresponding debug symbols package from the Debian repository, extract the packages, discover any executable files, then attempt to do an analysis via `analyze_binary.py` on each executable.

-`process.py` will attempt to load the executable, construct the CFG, enumerate all symbols, and attempt to decompile each symbol.
+`analyze_binary.py` will attempt to load the executable, construct the CFG, enumerate all symbols, and attempt to decompile each symbol.
 Crashes and timeouts are captured and logged.